santhoshs002/Walmart-Sales-Analysis-Excel-SQL-PowerBI/README.md

 ✔️ Creating KPIs using SQL and Power BI
 ✔️ Using slicers and visuals effectively in Power BI
 ✔️ End-to-end data analytics project workflow

 ---

-## 📧 Contact

-Feel free to reach out via GitHub Issues or LinkedIn if you have questions or suggestions!

----